alexandros84/n_2_w/README.md

 words, in a way that sounds more natural.

-This might be useful to people for example who have a large database of phone numbers and they use .erb and tts technology in order to communicate this information with their clients.
-This might be also useful to people who work with educational tts resources and they want to have scientific data (float readings, co-ordinates or no. of pages) read out loud during a presentation, in a more human-like manner than a single digit after the other.
+This might be useful to people for example who have a large database of phone numbers and they use text-to-speech technology in order to communicate their data phonetically with their clients.
+This might be also useful to people who work with educational tts resources and they want to readily transform scores of scientific data (float readings, co-ordinates or no. of pages) into words that can be read out loud during a presentation, in a more human-like fashion than one single digit after the other.

-Finally, this might be useful in order to communicate various other data types with a more or less standard format, like zips post codes, ISBN's and twelve || sixteen digit activation tokens.

-This facility already includes class methods for the explicit expression of the following numerical data structures and is scheduled to feature the options marked with a # in the near future:
+This facility already includes class methods for the explicit expression of the following numerical data structures and is scheduled to feature the options marked with a in the near future:

-Integers (0..999*10**48), takes either a string or an integer.
+--Integers: (0..999*10^48), takes either a string or an integer.

+--Telephone numbers: this feature uses reg expressions to discover phonetic patterns in your data in order to make tel numbers more memorable!

+The program also uses three modes in order to verbally express tel. numbers:

+a) patterns: "0589998850">>zero five eight, triple nine, double eight, five zero

+b) suggestive: "////222-108-2822"">>triple two, one zero, eight two eight, double two

+c) standard: "51371082918">>fifty one, three seven one, zero eighty two, nine one eight

+and it has a little sorting algorithm at the top of it all in order to decide whether to go with a, b or c.

 --Soon to come: Floats/Scientific measurements

-Telephone numbers (international, local, mobile and 800 numbers)-->this feature uses regexes to discover phonetic patterns in your data to make tel numbersmore memorable!

 --Soon to come: Zips && Post Codes